A Comprehensive Guide to Vapor Barrier For Garage Floor [2024]

 In most climatic zones and soil conditions, the ground below the garage will have moisture.
 The vapor pressure will push the moisture through the concrete slab.

-A vapor barrier for garage floor is a cheap way to block it.
+A vapor barrier for the garage floor is an inexpensive way to block it.
 But it must be done at the construction stage.

 If you put it in you have nothing to worry about.
 If you do not, you may live to regret your decision.